Business Loans

 Green dry cleaning

-Traditional dry cleaning can involve chemicals considered harmful to both the body and the environment.
-Machines that use the common dry cleaning solvent perchloroethylene (also known as perc) will be banned in California by 2023.
-Meanwhile, the emerging field of green dry cleaning uses alternatives that are safer for people and the planet.
+Traditional dry cleaning often contains harmful chemicals, potentially affecting both the body and environment.
+Machines that use the common dry cleaning solvent perchloroethylene (perc) were banned in California in 2023.
+Green dry cleaning uses safer alternatives, reducing the chemical overload for people and the planet.

 Green junk removal

-With growing awareness about waste and trash filling up landfills, it’s possible to start a business that collects and disposes of household or business trash in a sustainable way.
+With growing awareness about waste and trash filling up landfills, it’s possible to start a business that collects and disposes of household and business trash sustainably.
 Green junk removal companies will donate, recycle and reuse items to keep them out of landfills.

 Clothing resale shop

-A business owner could open a shop that sells secondhand clothing to give it more life before it’s discarded.
-According to the Environmental Protection Agency, landfills received 11.2 million tons of municipal solid waste textiles in 2017 (the latest available data from the EPA).
+According to the Environmental Protection Agency, landfills received 11.3 million tons of municipal solid waste textiles in 2018 (the latest available data from the EPA).
+Why not save these clothes from landfills by opening a thrift or consignment shop?

 • Secondhand books